physiocoder/meteor/docs/Translation.md

 ####Last but not least:

-- Called for contributors on `meteor-talk` and Twitter (they can fork my rep, create a new branch and then send me a pull request to it-docs);
+- Called for contributors on `meteor-talk` and Twitter (they can fork my rep, create a new branch and then send me a pull request to `it-docs`);
 - Made `it-docs` branch the default on my fork on GitHub so when people come visit my rep they land on translation branch;

 I know, seems a little bit long and difficult but hope this could be of help as a reference for translating Meteor Docs.

+####UPDATE - Improvements

+Wondering if it's better to create the translation branch from `master` instead of `devel`: [Meteor guidelines](https://github.com/meteor/meteor/wiki/Contributing-to-Meteor) suggest to create a branch off `devel` because in the end is where they will (in case) merge your pull request.
+But since translation is a fork that will not be eventually merged maybe `master` is a better and more stable branch to base translations.